Cassidy-Gasteiger/Best-Buy-Case/README.md

 ## Files
 -HTS_Model: We developed a hierarchical time series model to predict selling values by each subclassification of the SKUs (individual SKU, subclass, class, category, etc.).
 We found that this model was highly accurate in predicting selling volumes for higher class levels, but could not accurately predict individual SKU sales.
 -Croston_Model_3: A Croston time series model to predict individual SKU selling units based only on historical sales data.
 -03_xgboost_trial: The advantage of the XGBoost model is it could include key features such as a consumer inflation index, holidays, day of the week data, and other feature data.
 However, it ultimately performed poorly on the validation set.
 Further tuning could potentially improve RMSE.
+-Final_Presentation: summarizes our key findings and recommendations to the Best Buy team
 -RF_importance, heatmap_corr, heatmap_corr_after: describe feature engineering for the XGBoost and Random Forest regression models we tested
 -Alpha_RMSE: shows values of alpha we tested to tune our Croston model